Most Common Problems in a 2013-2020 Ford Fusion

 Transmission Shifting Issues

 Transmission issues in an automatic transmission may be resolved by updating its PCM and TCM with newer software.
-The updates can be handy on lowered-mileage vehicles.
-As miles add up, the internal transmission itself often disintegrates.
-Rebuilding the transmission valve body or installing a complete replacement unit could help.
+The updates can be handy on lower-mileage vehicles.
+As miles add up, the internal transmission itself often degrades.
+Rebuilding the transmission valve body or installing a complete replacement unit will help if that is the case.

-If significant transmission repairs are made, it is essential to continually update the PCM and TCM with the latest software to prevent these problems from happening in the future.
+If significant transmission repairs are performed, it is essential to continually update the PCM and TCM with the latest software to prevent these issues from recurring.

 Oil Leaks